cyface-de/android-backend/README.md

 </manifest>
 ```

-* Define your authority which you must use as parameter in for `new Cyface/MovebisDataCapturingService()` (see sample below).
+* Define your authority which you must use as parameter in `new Cyface/MovebisDataCapturingService()` (see sample below).
   This must be the same as defined in the `AndroidManifest.xml` above.

 ```java